Lexapro and Alcohol

 Many clinicians believe that marijuana use interferes with the benefits of antidepressant medication.
 This idea is because there is an association between marijuana use and depression.
-However, it is not clear if it is a cause-and-effect relationship.

 Alcohol is a depressant known to cause or worsen symptoms of depression including mood changes, making antidepressants less effective.

 Is it ever safe to drink alcohol while taking antidepressants?

 There are conflicting results of studies on the safety of alcohol use together with Lexapro.

 Other antidepressants such as monoamine oxidase inhibitors (MAOIs) and Wellbutrin carry serious side effects when combined with alcohol.
 Drinking alcohol while taking these types of antidepressants is not recommended.

 Some physicians allow their patients occasional to moderate drinking while on antidepressants.
 However, patients should speak with their doctor first before drinking while on any medication.